CrossScarDev/upsm/docs/spec.md

 ### name?: string

-The `name` option will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.
+The `name` option will be copied into `/System/upsm_mods.json` to give info about the installed modifications to any on-device updater or other tools.

 ### version?: string

-The `version` option will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.
+The `version` option will be copied into `/System/upsm_mods.json` to give info about the installed modifications to any on-device updater or other tools.

-### id?: string
+### url?: string

-The `id` option should be a URL in reverse DNS notation and will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.
+The `url` option will be copied into `/System/upsm_mods.json` to give info about the installed modifications to any on-device updater or other tools.

 ### author?: string

-The `author` option will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.
+The `author` option will be copied into `/System/upsm_mods.json` and is a url that can be used to download updates from.

 ### description?: string

-The `description` option will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.
+The `description` option will be copied into `/System/upsm_mods.json` to give info about the installed modifications to any on-device updater or other tools.

 ### launcherpath?: string